 LX 2048 poses some interesting questions that you’ll get from Black Mirror.
 It’s a small scale sci-fi film with ambitious concepts.
 But these ideas are better off in a series where LX 2048 can truly examine its conundra.

-LX 2048 has thought-provoking ideas but doesn't have the smart script and engaging characters to convey it.
+LX 2048 has thought-provoking ideas but doesn't have the smart script and engaging characters to convey them.